ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 ## How to use

-Here is a simple pseudo-code on how it will work.
+Here is a simple pseudo-code on how it works.
 If you use the uncertainty mode, all data will be in METAS uncertainty type (except for calibrated network, those are provided as a skrf type).
 The functions to shift reference plane and to renormalize the impedance are the same as in my other [repo](https://github.com/ZiadHatab/multiline-trl-calibration).

 ```python
 import skrf as rf